davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

   Email address(es) of :guilabel:`Author`.
 If the same author uses multiple email addresses, they are separated by the ``|`` symbol.

-:guilabel:`Commits`
-  Number of commits in :guilabel:`Repository` done by :guilabel:`Author`.

-:guilabel:`Insertions`
-  Total number of insertions in in :guilabel:`Repository` done by :guilabel:`Author`.

-:guilabel:`Deletions`
-  Total number of deletions in in :guilabel:`Repository` done by :guilabel:`Author`.

 :guilabel:`Lines`
   Total number of Lines of the :guilabel:`Author`.
 The :guilabel:`Author` of a line in a file is the one who made the last change to that line.
 The author of each line in a file is shown by `Git Blame
   <https://git-scm.com/docs/git-blame>`_.

+:guilabel:`Insertions`
+  Total number of insertions in in :guilabel:`Repository` done by :guilabel:`Author`.

+:guilabel:`Lines %`
+  Percentage of lines of code of this author.
+The author of a line is the author who last changed the line.

+  :guilabel:`Lines %` = 100 :guilabel:`Lines` / :guilabel:`SumLines`

+  Where :guilabel:`SumLines` is the sum the values of :guilabel:`Lines` for each of the :guilabel:`NrAuthors` authors of the repository.

 :guilabel:`Insertions %`
   Percentage of insertions done by this author.